 Living away from the home country, I didn’t need to take a decision whether my children are going to be raised multilingual, it is just meant to be so.

-How are we doing this?
 Reading books, listening to and singing songs, showing cartoons in 4 languages and speaking different languages in different situations.
 And you know what, it works, she understands everything we say in our family language and some of Dutch and English.
-She likes book and learning letters from all languages.
+She likes books and learning letters from all languages.

 Some research in the internet showed that the topic of raising a multilingual child is quite common.
 I found these resources particularly interesting and worth attention to.